-Understanding the scuba octopus setup – which pieces perform what task and how to apply and use them; is essential to being a scuba diver.
+Understanding the scuba octopus setup; how to properly connect it to your bcd and oxygen tank; then actually use the damn thing, is essential to being a scuba diver.

-Once you have your scuba octopus setup ready, you’ll need to safely and securely attach it to your scuba tank.
+Once you have your scuba octopus ready, you’ll want to safely and securely attach it to your scuba / oxygen tank.

 Scuba tanks are filled with compressed air at an extremely high pressure.